 Where to find off market leads

 Off market properties are the product of preforeclosures, evictions, divorces, heirship, and liens, so they might be hard to spot.
-The best way to access this information quickly is through curated lists that gather the data straight from the courthouses, such as Real Estate IQ’s service (which has a 50% discount on its premium suite!).
+The best way to access this information quickly is through curated lists that gather the data straight from the courthouses, such as Real Estate IQ’s products.

 But if you have some time on your hands, you can pay attention to the following signs: